diegomontanari/42-Born2beRoot/README.md

 ```
 Note: The usermod command is used to modify a user's properties.
 The -aG option appends the user to a group without removing them from other groups (a = append, G = Group).

+## Hostname Management Commands
+A hostname is a label or identifier assigned to a device (such as a computer, server, or virtual machine) on a network.
+It is used to distinguish that device from others within the same network or over the internet.
+The hostname is a part of the fully qualified domain name (FQDN) and helps in locating the device by humans and other systems.

+For example, a device with the hostname myserver can be identified as part of a network, and its hostname can be used in place of an IP address to connect to it.

+In addition to identifying the device on a network, the hostname also helps in configuring network services, such as SSH, HTTP, or file sharing.

 ### Change the hostname
 ```bash
 sudo vim /etc/hostname